 The Board nominated Mr. Atkin to serve as a director, in part, because of his deep knowledge and understanding of the Company, the regional airline industry as well as having served as the Company's CEO for more than 40 years.
 Mr. Atkin performs an extremely valuable role as the Board Chair, providing critical leadership and direction to the Board's activities and deliberations.
 The Board also believes his values and integrity are tremendous assets to the Company and its shareholders.

-Other Directorships: Mr. Atkin currently serves as a director of Zions Bancorporation, a regional bank holding company based in Salt Lake City, Utah ("Zions").
+Other Directorships: Mr. Atkin served as a director of Zions Bancorporation, a regional bank holding company based in Salt Lake City, Utah ("Zions") from 1993 to July 2020.

 W. Steve Albrecht